 With the Convention Centre in the background and the light show in the foreground, this is a great spot on the island to watch the fireworks.

-Tamar Park – Have a picnic spread and then watch the fireworks
+Tamar Park – Enjoy a picnic spread and then watch the fireworks

 Pack a picnic and set up a tent Mamas and watch the sky light up!
-But be sure to get there nice and early to get a nice spot.
+But be sure to get there nice and early to snag a good spot.

 Read More: Picnics in Hong Kong – The Best Picnic Spots For The Family

-K11 MUSEA – Rooftop garden to watch the fireworks
+K11 MUSEA – Rooftop garden to watch fireworks

 Head to the sixth floor of K11 MUSEA to the multi-purpose art space and exit the doors on the right-hand side of the lifts.
 You’ll step into a large open space with sweeping views of the harbour (and the fireworks!).